Responsibility to protect: Praise

-Anne-Marie Slaughter from Princeton University has called R2P "the most important shift in our conception of sovereignty since the Treaty of Westphalia in 1648."
+Political scientist Anne-Marie Slaughter of Princeton University has called R2P "the most important shift in our conception of sovereignty since the Treaty of Westphalia in 1648".

 Louise Arbour from the International Crisis Group said that "The responsibility to protect is the most important and imaginative doctrine to emerge on the international scene for decades."

-Francis Deng, former UN Special Advisor on the Prevention of Genocide, stated that "R2P is one of the most powerful and promising innovations on the international scene."
+Francis Deng, former UN Special Adviser on the Prevention of Genocide, stated that the "R2P is one of the most powerful and promising innovations on the international scene."

-Political scientist Alex Bellamy argues (i) that there is evidence of behavioral change in the way international society responds to mass killing and (ii) that R2P considerations have influenced behavior.
-On the first point, Bellamy argues that criticism of R2P as insufficient change is driven by a small subset of cases (Darfur, Libya and Syria) that are not indicative of strong trends.
-On the second point, Bellamy finds that R2P language is used in UNSC deliberations and in the rhetoric of world leaders.
+Political scientist Alex Bellamy argued two points: first, there is evidence of behavioral change in the way that international society responds to mass killing; second, the R2P considerations have influenced behavior.
+On the first point, Bellamy argued that criticism of the R2P as insufficient change is driven by a small subset of cases (i.e., Darfur, Libya, and Syria) that do not indicate strong trends.
+On the second point, Bellamy found that the R2P language is used in UN Security Council deliberations and in the rhetoric of world leaders.

-International relations professor Amitai Etzioni notes R2P challenges the Westphalian norm that state sovereignty is “absolute.”
-R2P establishes “conditional” state sovereignty contingent upon fulfilling certain domestic and international obligations.
-Etzioni considers the R2P norm of conditional sovereignty a communitarian approach as it recognizes states have the right to self-determination and self-governance, but they also have a responsibility to the international community to protect the environment, promote peace, and not harm their state’s inhabitants.
+International relations professor Amitai Etzioni noted that the R2P challenged the Westphalian norm that state sovereignty is "absolute".
+The R2P establishes "conditional" state sovereignty contingent upon fulfilling certain domestic and international obligations.
+Etzioni considered the R2P norm of conditional sovereignty to be a communitarian approach, because it recognizes that states have the right to self-determination and self-governance, but they also have a responsibility to the international community to protect the environment, promote peace, and not harm their state’s inhabitants.

-Criticism
+Criticism and discussion

-R2P and certain implementations of it have come under criticism by some states and individuals.

-National sovereignty

-One of the main concerns surrounding R2P is that it infringes upon national sovereignty.
-This concern is rebutted by the Secretary General Ban Ki-moon in the report Implementing the Responsibility to Protect.
-According to the first pillar of R2P, the state has the responsibility to protect its populations from mass atrocities and ethnic cleansing, and according to the second pillar the international community has the responsibility to help states fulfill their responsibility.
-Advocates of R2P claim that the only occasions where the international community will intervene in a state without its consent is when the state is either allowing mass atrocities to occur, or is committing them, in which case the state is no longer upholding its responsibilities as a sovereign.
-In this sense, R2P can be understood as reinforcing sovereignty.
-In 2004, the High-level Panel on Threats, Challenges and Change, set up by Secretary-General Kofi Annan, endorsed the emerging norm of R2P, stating that there is a collective international responsibility "...exercisable by the Security Council authorizing military intervention as a last resort, in the event of genocide and other large-scale killing, ethnic cleansing, and serious violations of humanitarian law which sovereign governments have proved powerless or unwilling to prevent."
+The doctrine of the responsibility to protect has been the subject of considerable debate, particularly about the implementation of the principle by various actors in the context of country-specific situations, such as in Libya, Syria, Sudan, Kenya, Venezuela, Myanmar, and Palestine.

+Cases